KrisKasprzak/TeensyDB/README.md

 # TeensyDB
-Remember the infamous DBase III?
+Remember the infamous DBase III from the early '80's?
 Well here it is for your Teensy microcontroller.
 This library is a database system for SPI-based flash memory chips and uses a field/record approach in saving data to a chip.
 While you can save data to and SD card, the classic open/write/close has a huge overhead the can take in the 100's of ms to execute (note this performance is based on open/write/close repeat.
 Having Open and Close outide the save loop is much faster but at the risk of loosing data in cases of unexpected power down.
 This driver can save ~50 bytes in under 1ms.
 Data on the chip can be downloaded to an SD card for portable transfer to a PC.

 This library has been tested with
 <br>